jblanco89/MLOps_zoomcamp_course/README.md

 ![Experiment_Tracking](./img/coordinate_plot.jpg)

-MLFlow was deployed in GCP (scenario 5 according [documentation](https://mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access)).
+MLFlow was deployed in GCP (scenario 5 according to [documentation](https://mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access)).
 You may check MLFlow experiment tracking and model registry clicking in this [Link](http://34.175.211.162:5000/).

 ### Model Registry